redhat-cne/spec/spec.md

 protocol and encoding used by the application SHOULD be considered for compliance with these size constraints:

-- Intermediaries MUST?MAY wrap O-RAN Event wwithin CloudEvents object and forwarded data size shouldbe of 64 KByte or less.
+- Intermediaries MUST?MAY wrap Cloud Native Events wwithin CloudEvents object and forwarded data size shouldbe of 64 KByte or less.
 - Consumers SHOULD accept events of a size of at least 64 KByte.